Skip to Main Content

 Remember, if they can't download and read it, can't find it, or don't trust it, they're never going to cite it!

-Traditionally, recognition has been measured by some form of citation analysis.
+So, how is recognition measured?
+Traditionally, it has been measured by some form of citation analysis.
 The most well-know of these are the researcher "h-index" and the journal "impact factor" now published by Clarviate but originally created by the Science Citation Index in the 1960s.
 The continued use of these has problems:

 1. They are closed, proprietary systems.
 Little is known about how the values are created.